lkyuca/komorebi/README.md

 # komorebi
-show case off my config
+show case off my config and the shortcuts i use